suranapranay/libsrtp-arm-prebuilt/README.md

 # libsrtp-arm-prebuilt
-Prebuilt Libsrtp for arm-64 by CISCO.
+Prebuilt Libsrtp for arm android by CISCO.